pisimulation/webdev/dwds/debug_extension/README.md

 ## Installation

 The extension is available on [Chrome Web Store](https://chrome.google.com/webstore/detail/dart-debug-extension/eljbmlghnomdjgdjmbdekegdkbabckhm).
+`web/manifest.json` and `web/background.js` in this repository are zipped and uploaded to the web store.

 ## Usage

-The extension requires disabling `Throttle expensive background timers` in `chrome://flags`.
+The extension requires disabling 'Throttle expensive background timers' in `chrome://flags`.